dunhamlab/PacRAT/README.md

 **Input files:**

-This script only requires two input files.
+This script requires two input files.
 The input files for both `--highQual` and `--inputSeqs` file should be tab-delimited file, where the first column is the barcode and the second column is the associated read.
 You can generate both these files following the pipeline described in the [AssemblyByPacBio repository](https://github.com/shendurelab/AssemblyByPacBio).
 The `--inputSeqs` file will be generated from the `extractBarcodeInsertPairs_moreQC.py` script, and the `--highQual` file will be generated from the `unifyAssignment.py` script.

 **Output files:**
   * The output file, dictated by the file name you specify for `--out`, is a tab-delimited file, where the first column is the barcode and the second column is the aligned associated read.